ytakefuji/AIethics/README.md

 # Exercises

 <b>
-1.* Breast cancer screening between 1994-2009 and 2007-2013.
+1.* On confusion matrix with breast cancer screening datasets between 1994-2009 and 2007-2013.
 Use two sites and discuss false-positive and accuracy with confusion matrix for comparison.
 </b>

 https://tools.bcsc-scc.org/dataexplorer/